 - These calculations are approximate.
 They do not account for the payment of CMHC Insurance Premiums, applicable sales taxes, closing costs, or other fees that may be required.

 CMHC Mortgage Calculator is for general illustrative purposes only.
 The amounts it projects are based upon assumptions and estimates made according to generally accepted principles for mortgages in Canada.
 CMHC cannot guarantee the projections.
 Actual payment amount must be obtained from your lender.
 Neither CMHC nor any of its advisors shall have any liability for the accuracy of this information.

 Mortgage loan insurance helps protect lenders against mortgage default, and enables consumers to purchase homes with a minimum down payment starting at 5% — with interest rates comparable to those with a 20% down payment.

 The minimum down payment requirement for mortgage loan insurance depends on the purchase price of the home.
 For a purchase price of $500,000 or less, the minimum down payment is 5%.
 When the purchase price is above $500,000, the minimum down payment is 5% for the first $500,000 and 10% for the remaining portion.
 For CMHC-insured mortgage loans, the maximum purchase price or as-improved property value must be below $1,000,000.

-The CMHC Mortgage Loan Insurance premium is calculated as a percentage of the loan and is based on a number of factors such as the intended purpose of the property (owner occupied or rental), the type of loan (i.e. purchase/construction or refinance loan), and the size of your down payment.
+The CMHC Mortgage Loan Insurance premium is calculated as a percentage of the loan and is based on a number of factors including the size and source of your down payment.
 The higher the percentage of the total house price/value that you borrow, the higher percentage you will pay in insurance premiums.
 The cost for mortgage loan insurance premiums is usually offset by the savings you get from lower interest rates.